sutta » sn » sn12 » Saṁyutta Nikāya 12.60

 Evameva kho, ānanda, upādāniyesu dhammesu ādīnavānupassino viharato taṇhā nirujjhati.

-In the same way, there are things that are prone to being grasped.
+In the same way, there are things that fuel grasping.
 When you concentrate on the drawbacks of these things, your craving ceases.

 Taṇhānirodhā upādānanirodho;